-This is the 43rd annual weekend Group Relations Conference held at Northwestern University and the eleventh year of sponsorship by The Center for Applied Psychological and Family Studies of The Family Institute at Northwestern University.
+This is the 44th annual weekend Group Relations Conference held at Northwestern University and the twelfth year of sponsorship by The Center for Applied Psychological and Family Studies of The Family Institute at Northwestern University.

 The Conference is a temporary educational institution whose purpose is to create a safe environment in which members experience and examine authority, group, institutional, and diversity dynamics characteristic of contemporary organizational life.
 It is designed to enable members to observe and experience firsthand group level and institutional system processes that are often covertly active in groups and organizations.